obiagraphix/reactWeatherAPI/README.md

 # React Tutorial

-This is the React Weather API App
+This is a React Weather API App.